carlosjhr64/gtk2clockapp/README.txt

 == DESCRIPTION:

-	A nice clock for Maemo, with temperatures from weather.com.
+	A nice clock for Maemo, with temperatures from google.com.

 == SINOPSIS

-	gtk2clockapp <areacode>
+	gtk2clockapp <areacode, or city and state >

+==

+Unless given the location, gtk2clockapp will attempt to locate by IP.